Central Susquehanna Valley Thruway: Funding

 Former Pennsylvania Governor Ed Rendell is reported to have promised $51 million for the project, but his term in office expired before any of the money was allocated.
 On April 3, 2013, PennDOT announced that the state would commit to allocate $558 million for the project over the following 10 years, pending approval by the General Assembly.

-The project was included in the proposed $1.8 billion FY 2014 Pennsylvania transportation budget, however, that budget was not approved, creating further uncertainty for the project.
+The project was included in the proposed $1.8 billion FY 2014 Pennsylvania transportation budget; however, that budget was not approved, creating further uncertainty for the project.
 A $2.3 billion budget was later passed by the General Assembly and signed by then-Governor Tom Corbett, granting over $500 million for the Thruway, as well as funding other major transportation projects in the state.
 In December, 2022, the project received $63 million in federal aid from the Infrastructure Investment and Jobs Act (IIJA).

 Construction

 The project is expected to take approximately 11 years to construct, with an expected completion date of 2027.
 The first contract, for the bridge over the West Branch Susquehanna River, was awarded in August 2015, with construction of the bridge commencing the following year.
 This was followed soon after by a second contract for smaller spans north of the main bridge.
 Construction on the bridge over the West Branch Susquehanna River took place and, as of late 2018, was about 75% complete.
 In 2020, construction of the bridge was completed.
 On June 25, 2022, about 6,000 people toured the bridge over the West Branch Susquehanna River bridge via foot and bicycle ahead of it opening to traffic.
 A ribbon-cutting ceremony to mark the completion of the northern section was held on June 29, 2022, with U.S. Senator Bob Casey Jr., U.S. Representative Fred Keller, and state and local politicians and officials in attendance.
 The northbound lanes of the northern section of the Central Susquehanna Valley Thruway running from US 15 north across the river to PA 147 opened to traffic on July 7, 2022, with the southbound lanes opening the following day.
-Construction of the entire northern section will be finished by the end of 2022.
+Construction of the entire northern section was finished by the end of 2022.
 With the opening of the northern section, PA 147 was rerouted to follow the Central Susquehanna Valley Thruway to US 15, where it continues south concurrent with US 15 and PA 61 to rejoin its original alignment in Sunbury, while PA 405 was extended south along the former alignment of PA 147 to PA 61 in Sunbury.

 Construction of the second phase south of Winfield was delayed when coal ash ponds on the route were found to be unsuitable for supporting surface highway construction.
-The design was revised to avoid the ash basins; construction of the southern section began in 2022 and be complete by 2027.
+The design was revised to avoid the ash basins.
+Construction of the southern section began in 2022 and is expected to be complete by 2027.